twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 For ways to improve performance, please refer to the following:

 1. Troubleshoot package compatibility issues
-   - **Step 1.** Clear or move the packages in the `/home/supercomputer account/.local/` directory.
-Refer to [<ins>suggested troubleshooting methods for abnormal program execution</ins>](https://man.twcc.ai/@twccdocs/doc-ccs-main-zh/https%3A%2F%2Fman.twcc.ai%2F%40twccdocs%2Fccs-intactv-howto-zh#%E7%A8%8B%E5%BC%8F%E5%9F%B7%E8%A1%8C%E7%95%B0%E5%B8%B8%E7%9A%84%E5%BB%BA%E8%AD%B0%E6%8E%92%E9%99%A4%E6%96%B9%E5%BC%8F) for more information.<br/>
+   - **Step 1.** Clear or move the packages in the `/home/system account/.local/` directory.
+Refer to [<ins>suggested troubleshooting methods for abnormal program execution</ins>](https://man.twcc.ai/@twccdocs/ccs-intactv-howto-zh#程式執行異常的建議排除方式) for more information.<br/>
-   - **Step 2.** Enter the `/home/supercomputer account/.cache/` directory and clear the temporary files generated during the computing process.<br/>
+   - **Step 2.** Enter the `/home/system account/.cache/` directory and clear the temporary files generated during the computing process.<br/>
    - **Step 3.** If you have installed Anaconda or Miniconda, please also remove or rename it.<br/>
    - **Step 4.** Re-create a new container.
 When selecting the image type, move the cursor to <i class="fa fa-info-circle" aria-hidden="true"></i>, and go to the NGC website to check image information.
 Select a suitable image to create a new container and launch the Jupyter Notebook.
 2. If your dataset consists of many small files and occupies a lot of space, we recommend that you gather small files into large files to reduce I/O pressure.
-3. Make a duplicate of the container, and then use the duplicate to create a new container.
+3. Make a image of the container, and then use the image to create a new container.
 If there is still room for the overall system load, the container can be arranged on a less busy node.

 </details>